Planned community: Taiwan

+In the 1970s, several new cities were planned to help alleviate the overpopulation in Taiwan's largest cities, including Linkou new town and Danhai New Town to alleviate Taipei downtown's overpopulation, Dapingding new town to alleviate Kaohsiung downtown.
+Most of the new city plans during the time did not succeed due to strong opposition from locals and negative responses from various government departments.

 Taichung's 7th Redevelopment Zone, which is located in Taichung, Taiwan, was a major planned community.
-Before the Taichung's 7th Redevelopment Zone Plan, only a few farmhouses were scattered along a limited number of narrow streets.
+Before Taichung's 7th Redevelopment Zone Plan, only a few farmhouses were scattered along a limited number of narrow streets.
 Today, this area the new central business district (CBD) of Taichung, away from the city's Central District.
 It features broad and widely spaced boulevards, large apartments complexes, department stores, and office towers.
 There are many universities nearby, such as Tunghai University and Feng Chia University.

+Turkey

+Some parts of the biggest city, Istanbul, are being re-developed and re-planned.

+The capital, Ankara, was built by a plan and is constantly re-planned.

+Atça, Aydın was burned down by Greek forces in the Turkish Independence War.
+The rebuilding plan was based on Paris' plan.

+Erzincan, Karabük, Kars, Kayseri, Konya were also planned cities.